 - Spring is actually an “off” season in some areas (such as Murren) because it is between skiing and the peak of summer.
 So prices are better, but the small mountain towns are super quiet!

 - Stay in a mountain town.
 We enjoy Murren and Gimmelwald, just above the Lauterbrunnen Valley.
 Interlakken is also a hub for exploring the mountains, but it is much more crowded and very different from the quintessential mountain villages.
+Staying at a family-run B&B in Gimmelwald is an iconic way to experience Switzerland & one that I would HIGHLY recommend!

 - Switzerland is very expensive, especially in some of these mountain villages.
 So be prepared to spend a lot, especially on food.